Self-watering plant containers are an excellent way to conserve water while keeping your plants healthy.

 Tree roots can damage sidewalks, patios, and your home’s foundation, so plan ahead before installing trees and large shrubs.
 Poor health or branch die off on one side of a tree or large shrub can often be directly linked to damage to the root system from construction, digging, or heat islands.

 We used to think of tree roots as going down, down, down, into the Earth.
 In some cases, that is accurate.
 One tree in the Kalahari desert has a root system believed to be over 220 feet deep, but, in most cases, tree roots don’t look anything like that.
 Tree roots are most easily pictured as a goblet set on top of a dinner plate.
 The goblet represents the aboveground portion of the tree while the shallow, far-reaching dinner plate represents the root system.
 Very often, a tree’s root system is 4 to 7 times the diameter of the aboveground portion.
 Trees are often classified using a ‘root-to-shoot’ ratio.
 This ratio refers to the weight of the aboveground portion of the tree to its below ground growth.
 Normally, this ratio is 1:5 to 1:6.
 This means that the 5,000 lb. tree you see probably has a root system that weighs over 1200 lbs.

 The majority of a tree’s root system is found in the top 18 inches of soil.
-This is why trees fail over when the soil gets waterlogged.
-Trees growing in heavy clay soil, such as we have here, in the Bay Area, tend to have smaller root systems.
+This is why trees fall over when the soil gets waterlogged.
+Trees growing in heavy clay soil, such as we have in San Jose, California, tend to have smaller root systems.
 This is because clay soil holds far more water and nutrients than other soil types.

 Most garden plant root systems are relatively shallow.
 Rooting depth of garden vegetables can generally be classified as: